HenrikWM/NNUG_GWAB2014/FASIT.md

 	    }
 	}

-In the same folder, create a new model class for the rss-news which NEST will map from a mapping in elasticsearch for the indexed rss-news.
+In the same folder, create a new model class for the RSS-news which NEST will map from a mapping in elasticsearch for the indexed RSS-news.
 Notice the usage of `DataMember` and `Name` to map between the fields in the elasticsearch mapping and properties in the `RssItem`-class.

 	using System.Runtime.Serialization;